 The Guardian was one of the leading news organizations to publish stories based on U.S. National Security Agency documents leaked in 2013 by Edward Snowden.
 The paper acquired the documents through its then-blogger and journalist Glenn Greenwald.
 The British government forced The Guardian to destroy its hard copies of the documents, threatened the paper’s editors with prosecution, and required editor-in-chief Alan Rusbridger to testify before a Parliament committee.

 The Guardian’s website, Guardian.co.uk, was founded in 1998 as the Guardian Unlimited, and the paper’s executives have expressed for several years a desire to move away from the paper’s print product and toward digital media.
 The paper formally moved to web-first publishing in 2006.

-The Guardian formerly offered a paid subscription to an ad-free version of its website, but its executives have opposed online paywalls more recently.
+The Guardian formerly offered a paid subscription to an ad-free version of its website, but its executives have opposed online paywalls more recently, a stance that has earned both praise and criticism.
 In 2010, it launched a membership program called Guardian Extra.
 The program, which offers live events, discounts, and other perks, initially cost members £25 a year; currently, however, the program is offering free trial memberships.
 The paper created a digital strategy director position in 2012 to head up its business strategies online.

 The Guardian was the first British newspaper to open its content to developers through an API in 2009.
 The paper has also been active in crowdsourcing, asking readers to help provide information about G20 protests, MPs’ expenses, and Tony Blair’s tax affairs.